Early Life and Education of Megan Rapinoe: A Complete Timeline

 In August 2015, Rapinoe and Sub Pop recording artist Sera Cahoone announced their engagement.

-During the 2015 World Cup, Rapinoe stood in silence for the national anthem.
-She also spoke out against the use of stadiums with artificial turf, its first use in a senior women's or men's World Cup tournament.
+During the 2015 World Cup, she stood in silence for the national anthem.
+She spoke out against the use of stadiums with artificial turf, its first use in a senior women's or men's World Cup tournament.

-On September 4, 2016, during a game in Chicago against the Red Stars, Megan Rapinoe knelt during the national anthem in solidarity with Colin Kaepernick, protesting racial injustice and minority oppression.
+On September 4, 2016, during a game in Chicago against the Red Stars, Megan Rapinoe knelt during the national anthem in solidarity with Colin Kaepernick to protest racial injustice and minority oppression.

 September 15, 2016: Continued Protest and U.S. Soccer Statement

 On September 15, 2016, Megan Rapinoe continued her protest during the national team game against Thailand.
-U.S. Soccer then issued a statement regarding the expectation that players and coaches will stand and honor the flag during the national anthem.
+U.S. Soccer then issued a statement regarding players honoring the flag and national anthem.

 In September 2016, Rapinoe garnered national attention for kneeling during the national anthem at an international match in solidarity with NFL player Colin Kaepernick.